accre/bc_example_hello/README.md

 from the compute node to the browser.
 A simple Jupyter-like authentication scheme is also provided.

+This app was adapted from the [bc_example_jupyter](https://github.com/OSC/bc_example_jupyter) app from the Ohio Supercomputing Center.

 ## Prerequisites

 This Batch Connect app requires the following software be installed on the